 The little village, while rural and rugged, has exceptional transport links thanks to its railways station which lies on the Manchester-Sheffield train line.
 Before you set off on your moorland ramble, plan your route at the Moorlands Visitor Centre, which is a hive of information, both practical and historical.

 There are numerous walks from Edale to suit all abilities, so it’s the perfect place to begin your discovery of the Peak District.
+For more inspiration check out our guide featuring lots of reasons you should visit Edale.

 Insider insights: Edale Country Day, the village show, takes place in June and promises a day of family-friendly entertainment in the form of fell races, workshops, a dog show, falconry displays, sheep shearing, farm and vintage vehicles and many craft, food and community stalls.